CakeDC/users/readme.md

 The plugin is thought as a base to extend your app specific users controller and model from.

+That it works out of the box does not mean it is thought to be used exactly like it is but to provide you a kick start.
+You will have to extend the plugin on app level to customize it.
+Read the how to use it instructions carefully.

 ## Installation ##

 The plugin is pretty easy to set up, all you need to do is to copy it to you application plugins folder and load the needed tables.
 You can create database tables using either the schema shell or the [CakeDC Migrations plugin](http://github.com/CakeDC/migrations):